 Queen Anne and I left The Boulders—the subject of last week’s post—continuing west, and within a mile, we reached the side road to Cochran.
 It goes north to the ghost town on the Gila Riverbank.
-Unfortunately, nothing remains there but a few foundations and several beehive-ovens used to produce coke for the mines.
+Unfortunately, nothing remains except a few foundations and several beehive ovens used to produce coal for the mines.
 However, the ovens are on the north side of the river, and there isn’t a crossing short of wading through quicksand.
 I want to reshoot them, but the trail coming in from the north is too much of a challenge for Archie.

-The day was late and no impressive mountains around, so I’d given up on photography and was paying attention to the road when I saw something in my periphery that made me skid to a stop.
+The day was late, and there were no impressive mountains around, so I’d given up on photography and was paying attention to the road when I saw something in my periphery that made me skid to a stop.

 “What is it?
 What did you see?”
 Anne said, waking from her slumber.

-Crested saguaros are quite rare, and no one has a conclusive answer for what happens.
+Crested saguaros are rare, and no one has a conclusive answer for what happens.
 Some biologists say lightning strikes, while others guess freezing or genetic mutation.
 According to the Saguaro National Park Web page, of the thousands of cacti there, only 25 crested ones have been identified.
 Like humans and snowflakes, the saguaros are unique individuals.
-I could build a career out of photographing them, but better photographers than I have already done that.
-However, you can bet that I’ll collect every crested saguaro that I see, like baseball cards.
+I could build a career by photographing them, but better photographers than I have already done that.
+However, you can bet I’ll collect every crested saguaro I see, like baseball cards.

-You can see a larger version of Crested Saguaro on its Web Page by clicking here.
+Click here to see a larger version of Crested Saguaro on its Web Page.
 I hope you enjoy viewing it.
-As you know, Thursday is Thanksgiving, so Queen Anne and I will be surprising a lucky Denney’s somewhere in Arizona.
+As you know, Thursday is Thanksgiving, so Queen Anne and I will be surprising a lucky Deneys somewhere in Arizona.
 If we have too much fun, next week’s post might be late.
-We’ll be writing about a new road that we’ve traveled, so it’ll be worth the wait.
+We’ll be writing about a new road we’ve traveled, so it’ll be worth the wait.

 Until next time — jw